Lotti Brown header

 So your drawings in your nature journal may well be nature illustrations, however quickly you did them, as the intent is to show the subject matter clearly in a visual manner.

-My nature illustrations tend to be completed watercolour paintings (over a pencil drawing) - these are quite detailed and do take a good number of hours, often over a few days - so I wouldn't consider doing them in my nature journal - they're 'natural history illustrations' to me, and distinct from the kind of quick, loose drawings I make in my nature journal.
+My own nature illustrations tend to be completed watercolour paintings or ink and coloured pencil - these are quite detailed and do take a good number of hours, often over a few days.
+So I wouldn't consider doing them in my nature journal - they're 'nature illustrations' to me, and distinct from the kind of quick, loose drawings I make in my nature journal.

 Nature Journals vs. Nature Sketchbooks